USEPA/CMAQ/CCTM/docs/Science_Document/Science_Document_1999_Chapter_07.md

 h-----
 <l>h(zl L)

-where u* is the surface friction velocity.
+where u/* is the surface friction velocity.

 For the PBL (above the surface layer), eddy diffusivity is parameterized with: